Systems Consulting

 Leaders will:

--determine best ways to choose a practice that fits with their school or organization,
+1. Determine best ways to choose a practice that fits with their school or organization

--understand and use the Plan Do Study Act (PDSA) cycle to learn about what’s working and modify supports for implementation.
+4. Understand and apply the Plan Do Study Act (PDSA) cycle to learn about what’s working and modify supports for implementation.